Zumo Terms and Conditions (“Terms”)

 Once a transfer has been instructed by you to someone else, it cannot be reversed, cancelled or refunded.
 If you instruct a transfer in error or to the wrong Wallet, we cannot retrieve your Virtual Currency from that Wallet.

 We provide a conversion service as part of the Services.
-You can exchange one cryptocurrency for another (the "Exchange Transaction").
+You can exchange one cryptocurrency for another, and exchange cryptocurrency into and from GBP (the "Exchange Transaction").
 An Exchange Transaction shall be subject to the transaction fee and exchange fee applicable at that time.

 If you do not accept the Fees then you should not instruct the Exchange Transaction.